AI Agents Are Powerful.

 Agent Permissions (Allow-List Model)

 Agents start with zero tools.
 Admins explicitly enable each tool — an allow-list, not a deny-list.
-A marketing agent gets "Post to Slack."
-It doesn't get shell access.
-Shell exists as a tool but must be deliberately enabled by an admin who accepts that responsibility.
+A marketing agent gets "Search the web" and "Draft an email."
+It doesn't get the tools to read your Odoo invoices.
+Every capability is granted deliberately by an admin who accepts that responsibility.

 Works today